The Unbounded Denominators Conjecture: Our approach to the Unbounded Denominators Conjecture

-This lays out exactly what we need to prove in order to at least get the unbounded denominators conjecture up to a ``small error'' (a logarithmic gap $O(\log{N})$ in every level~$N$).
-The following is then a summary of the rest of our paper: \begin{enumerate} \item In~\S\ref{serresection}, we prove that the logarithmic gap between the ring of modular forms with bounded denominators and the ring of congruence modular forms can be leveraged to prove the full unbounded denominators conjecture.
-The main idea here is that given a noncongruence modular form~$f(q) \in \Z \llbracket q^{1/N} \rrbracket$, one can construct many more such forms independent over the congruence ring, by considering~$f(q^{1/p}) \in \Z\llbracket q^{1/Np} \rrbracket$ for primes~$p$.
+The following is a guide to what we do in the next few sections of our paper: \begin{enumerate} \item In~\SSSS~\ref{serresection}, we prove that the logarithmic gap between the ring of modular forms with bounded denominators and the ring of congruence modular forms can be leveraged to prove the full unbounded denominators conjecture.
+The main idea here is that given a noncongruence modular form~$f(q) \in \Z \llbracket q^{1/N} \rrbracket$, one can construct many more such forms independent over the ring of congruence forms by considering~$f(q^{p}) \in \Z\llbracket q^{1/N} \rrbracket$ for primes~$p$.

-\item In~\S\ref{uniformizations}, we study the properties of the function~$F_N$.
+\item In~\SSSS~\ref{uniformizations}, we study the properties of the function~$F_N$.
 It turns out more or less to be related to a Schwarzian automorphic function on a (generally non-arithmetic) triangle group.
 This allows us to compute the conformal radius of~$F_N$ exactly (see Theorem~\ref{exactconformal}), and indeed it has the form~$16^{1/N}\big(1 + (\zeta(3)/2) N^{-3}+ \cdots \big)$.

-\item In~\S\ref{uniformizations}, we also study the maximum value of $|F_N|$ on the circle $|z| = R$, uniformly in both $N$ and $R < 1$.
+\item In~\SSSS~\ref{uniformizations}, we also study the maximum value of $|F_N|$ on the circle $|z| = R$, uniformly in both $N$ and $R < 1$.
 The main idea here is that a normalized variant function~$G_N(q) = F_N(q^{1/N})^N$ ``converges'' to the modular~$\lambda$ function~$\lambda(q) = 16 q - 128 q^2 + \cdots$.
 Approximating the region where~$F_N$ is large by the corresponding region for~$\lambda(q)$ one predicts a growth rate of the desired form.
 However, the problem is that the convergence of~$G_N(q)$ to~$\lambda(q)$ is not in any way uniform, especially in the neighbourhoods of the cusps of~$F_N$ which certainly vary with~$N$.

-\item In~\S\ref{nevanlinna} we solve this uniformity problem on the abstract grounds of Nevanlinna theory.
+\item In~\SSSS~\ref{nevanlinna}, we solve this uniformity problem on the abstract grounds of Nevanlinna theory.
 We combine the crude growth bound on $|F_N|$ with a version of Nevanlinna's lemma on the logarithmic derivative to prove our requisite uniform upper estimate on the mean proximity function $m(r, F_N) = \int_{|z| = r} \log^+{|F_N|} \, \mu_{\mathrm{Haar}}$.

-\item Putting all the pieces together, the proof of Theorem~\ref{theorem:main} is then completed in \S\ref{putting together}.
+\item Putting all the pieces together, the proof of Theorem~\ref{theorem:main} is then completed in \SSSS~\ref{putting together}.

 \end{enumerate}